peterzieba/5Vpld/README.md

 * ![ATF1508](vendor-datasheets/doc0784.pdf) (Active replacement for the EPM7128)

 These parts are still active and highly worth considering wherever:
-* 5V logic is a requirement, avoiding level shifting, low latency (7ns), instant-on & non-volatile.
+* 5V logic is a requirement, avoiding level shifting, low latency (7ns), instant-on & non-volatile, and situations needing Hi-Z / Open-collector states.
 * Prototyping / Iteration (reprogrammable)
 * Learning about logic: Through-hole / soldering-friendly is desired: All 16V8 or 22V10 parts are available in DIP packages; ATF150x parts are available in PLCC packages that can be placed in through-hole PLCC sockets.
 SMD packages are available for any of the parts.
 * Replacing large quantities of various TTL/CMOS Logic Gates (74-series logic)